Keeping the house for the children

 The Rhode Island Family Court only has jurisdiction to defer the sale of a marital domicile in a divorce if there are minor children residing in the former marital domicile.
 Of course, parties can always agree to defer the sale of a parcel of real estate irrespective of whether they have children under the age of 18 years of age.The modern trend is for some judges to be somewhat resistant to ordering the deferred sale of the former marital domicile.

-Update September 17, 2022- Deferred sales are widely disfavored in these times by most judges.
+Update October 17, 2023- Deferred sales are widely disfavored in these modern times by most judges.

 Economic feasibility